cs1302uga/cs1302-minesweeper-alpha/README.md

 ### Seed Files

-This game can also be setup using seed files.
+Each game is setup using seed files.
 Seed files have the following
 format:

  * The first two tokens are two integers (separated by white-space) indicating the